Leaving Las Vegas: Plot

 Ben Sanderson is an alcoholic Hollywood screenwriter who has lost his job, family, and friends.
-With nothing left to live for, and a sizable severance check from his boss, he heads to Las Vegas to drink himself to death.
+With nothing left to live for, and with a sizable severance check from his boss, he heads to Las Vegas where he plans on drinking himself to death.
 One early morning, he drives drunkenly from his Los Angeles home down to the Las Vegas Strip; he nearly hits a woman, Sera, on the crosswalk.
 She chastises him and walks away.

 Sera is a prostitute working for abusive Latvian pimp Yuri Butsov.
-Polish mobsters are after Yuri, so he ends his relationship with Sera in fear that the Poles may hurt her.
-On his second day in Las Vegas, Ben looks for Sera, introduces himself, and offers her $500 to come to his room for an hour.
+Russian mobsters are after Yuri, so he ends his relationship with Sera for fear that the Russians might otherwise hurt her.

+On his second day in Las Vegas, Ben contacts Sera.
+He introduces himself, and offers her $500 to spend an hour in his room with him.
 Sera agrees, but Ben does not want sex.
 Instead, they talk and develop a rapport; Sera invites Ben to move into her apartment.
-Ben instructs Sera never to ask him to stop drinking.
-Ben says he will not criticize her occupation either and she thanks him.
+Ben makes Sera promise to never ask that he stop drinking; in return, Ben promises never to criticize her occupation.
+She thanks him and agrees to his terms.

-At first, the pair are happy but soon become frustrated with the other's behavior.
-Sera begs Ben to see a doctor, which he refuses.
+At first, the pair are happy; yet each soon becomes frustrated with the other's behavior.
+Sera pleads with Ben to consult a rehab clinic, but all her advice is wasted on him.
 While Sera is working, Ben goes to a casino and returns with another prostitute.
-Sera returns to find them in her bed and throws Ben out.
+Sera returns home to find them in her bed, and throws Ben out.
 Shortly afterward, Sera is approached by three college students at the Excalibur Hotel and Casino.
-She initially rejects their offer by stating that she only "dates" one at a time but eventually acquiesces when she is offered an increased price.
-When she enters their hotel room, the students change the deal and demand anal sex, which she refuses.
-When she attempts to leave, they violently gang-rape her.
+She initially rejects them, proclaiming that she "dates" just one customer at a time.
+Eventually, however, Sera acquiesces when offered an increased price.
+After she arrives at the students' hotel room, the trio change their deal by demanding anal sex.
+When she refuses and attempts to leave, all three violently gang-rape her.

-The following day, Sera is spotted by her landlady returning home bruised and is evicted.
+The following day, Sera's landlady sees her bruised.
+She tells Sera to leave by the end of the week.
 Sera receives a call from Ben, who is on his deathbed.
-Sera visits Ben, and the two make love, and he dies shortly thereafter.
-Later, Sera explains to her therapist that she accepted Ben for who he was and loved him.
+She visits Ben, and the two make love; he dies shortly thereafter.
+Later, Sera tells her therapist that she accepted Ben for who he was, and that she loved him.